skip to main content

-Gardaí are investigating what they believe is the murder of three people in Co Louth.
+Gardaí are investigating what they believe is the murder of the three family members.

-They were called to a house in the Drumgowna area this morning where the bodies of three people - two men and a woman - were discovered.
+They were called to a house in the Drumgowna area this morning.

 The house is located close to the Louth/Monaghan border near the villages of Killanny, Louth village and Tallanstown.

-It is believed all three people were violently attacked and sustained fatal injuries.
-All are from the same family.
+It is believed that all three people were violently attacked and sustained fatal injuries.

 A man in his 30s has been arrested and is being held at a garda station in the northwest region.
 He is being detained under Section 4 of the Criminal Justice Act and can be held for up to 24 hours.